-FY2024 and Long-term FY2023 Performance Target Strive for zero cases Monthly internal fire of regulatory violations safety audits were raised by authorities. carried out at our Continue with monthly stores. internal fire safety There were no audits at our stores and incidents of regulatory investment properties violations raised by the with less than 5 authorities. repeated violations for each store averagely per month.
+FY2023 and Long-term Target FY2022 Performance Strive for zero cases of regulatory violations raised by authorities.
+Continue with monthly internal fire safety audits at our stores and investment properties with less than 5 repeated violations for each store averagely per month.
+Monthly internal fire safety audits were carried out at our stores.
+The target of not exceeding 5 repeated violations averagely per month was achieved by all stores.
+There were no incidents of regulatory violations raised by the authority.

-MARKETING AND LABELLING
+MARKET AND LABELLING